silverwind/updates/README.md

 ## Config File

 The config file is used to configure certain options of the module.
-It be placed as `updates.config.{js,ts,mjs,mts}` or `config/updates.config.{js,ts,mjs,mts}`, relative to `package.json`.
+It be placed as `updates.config.{js,ts,mjs,mts}` or `config/updates.config.{js,ts,mjs,mts}`, relative to `package.json` / `pyproject.toml` / `go.mod`.

 For typescript to work in Node 22.6.0 and above, set `NODE_OPTIONS="--experimental-strip-types"` in your environment.

 ```ts
 import type {Config} from "updates";